Last updated on 2026-05-15

 The Skilled Trades Techniques program is designed to be completed within two academic years of full-time study.
 The program structure includes:

-- Year 1: Exploration of various trades and acquisition of general skills.
+- Year 1: Exploration of various trades including carpentry, electrical, plumbing, welding, truck and transport, and marine diesel mechanics.

-- Year 2: Specialization in a specific trade of your choice.
+- Year 2: Specialization in a specific trade of your choice, with a focus on practical skills and hands-on learning.

-- Work placement during the second year to gain practical experience.
+- Work placement during the second year to gain real-world experience.

 - Carpentry